Open ryusukejinno opened 3 years ago

 Sorry for taking so long to come back to you on this.

 We briefly discussed this issue and we are not yet able to find what could go wrong inside pySecDec that would cause this.
-One thing we would like to check with you is how you handle the prescription in your analytic result.
+One thing we would like to check with you is how you handle the formula prescription in your analytic result.

-Would you mind explicitly restoring everywhere on the first page of your note?
+Would you mind explicitly restoring formula everywhere on the first page of your note?
 This might help us to understand what precisely you are computing.

 After Feynman parametrisation this gives:

-where is the usual second Symanzik polynomial.
+where formula is the usual second Symanzik polynomial.

 This is the analytic continuation that is always assumed in pySecDec, it can be taken as the true definition of the integral.

-However, in Equation (0.9) of your note you change the integration limits on such that and we are wondering if this is completely innocent or introduces a more complicated contour/analytic continuation.
+However, in Equation (0.9) of your note you change the integration limits on formula such that formula and we are wondering if this is completely innocent or introduces a more complicated contour/analytic continuation.
 How do you handle this?

 We apologize for our slow reply.
 We thank Vladyslav, Go, and Stephen for helpful comments.
 The new note is here: Feynman.pdf.
 The main point is summarized in the first 3 pages.
 We also attach the code here: Feynman.zip.